Hugozys/linux-shell/README.md

 (###): Nothing in this file, used to redirect stderr
 NOTE:
  I design redirection in such way that:
-  i.
-It supports redirection symbol without space
+  1. It supports redirection symbol without space ./myProgram<input>output
-         ./myProgram<input>output

-  ii.
-2> only supports two foramts:
+  2. 2> only supports two foramts:
         -(1) divided by space: ./myProgram 2> output -(2) At the beginning of one argument:
 	     ./myProgram 2>output
       ./myProgram2>output will be interpreted as
       ./myProgram2 > output

-  iii.
-If multiple '>'s appear, myShell will create files for each '>', but only the file followd by last '>' will be the true destination of output:
+  3. If multiple '>'s appear, myShell will create files for each '>', but only the file followd by last '>' will be the true destination of output:
      ./myProgram >output1 >output2
      create output1 and output2 and redirect stdout to output2

-  iv.
-If multiple '<'s appear, myShell will inspect if any of the "in" redirect file doesn't exist.
+  4. If multiple '<'s appear, myShell will inspect if any of the "in" redirect file doesn't exist.
 If any, then redirection stops and myShell will print error message:
       -myShell: input: No such file or directory

       If all of the files exist, myShell will choose to operate "in" redirection at the last file

-   v.
-If redirection fails, none of the ">","2>" redirection files will be created
+  5. If redirection fails, none of the ">","2>" redirection files will be created

-  vi.
-The following format are considered as syntax error:
+  6. The following format are considered as syntax error:
      ./myProgram > output.txt <>
      ./myProgram > output.txt <

- vii.
-In the case below, arg1,arg2,arg3 will be treated as three command line arguments of myProgram
-      ./myProgram arg1>output.txt arg2 arg3<input.txt
+  7. In the case below, arg1,arg2,arg3 will be treated as three command line arguments of myProgram ./myProgram arg1>output.txt arg2 arg3<input.txt

 Open test27-30 and type in the command into myShell manually, comparing the result to test_result.txt

-NOTE: If you do the same as what test file designates, you should look for the output file in ./TEST_HERE directory
+***NOTE: If you do the same as what test file designates, you should look for the output file in ./TEST_HERE directory***